denten-books/plain-text/main.md

-arguing that although value-making contaminates all acts of interpretation, the scholar can and should adopt an interrogatory stance towards value creation as such, which ultimately allows her to "form new judgments of value and significance [@hirsch1968, 331]."
+arguing that although value-making contaminates all acts of interpretation, the scholar can and should adopt an interrogatory stance towards value creation as such, which ultimately allows her to "form new judgments of value and significance [@hirsch_literary_1968, 331]."
 In this camp we also find "Contingencies of Value," by Barbara Herrnstein Smith, published in 1983.
 At the time, Smith urged her peers to make the examination of social value-creating mechanisms a part of their academic discipline.
-"What are commonly taken to be *signs* of literary value, are also its *springs*," Smith writes [@smith1983, 30].
+"What are commonly taken to be *signs* of literary value, are also its *springs*," Smith writes [@smith_contingencies_1983, 30].
 And the springs unmistakably push the whole enterprise towards the Western, economically privileged, model of the canon.
-Texts that survive in the teaching and the selling of literature survive as long as they do not radically subvert the prevailing ideology.
-Smith stops short from offering a way out of the conundrum.
+Texts that persist in the teaching and the selling of literature survive as long as they do not radically subvert the prevailing ideology.
+Smith stops short of offering a way out of the conundrum.
 For even as the canon grows to include previously excluded voices, those voices take on the shape of soft acquiescence.
 The custodians of the Western canon "cannot grasp or acknowledge" that alternative forms of literariness and textuality can take on the functions of Dante or Homer for others [@smith1983, 1-35].
 I am appropriately galvanized by Smith's fiery rhetoric, but must admit that not much has changed since the 1980s.
-The compromise does not approach the very peculiarity of the question itself.
+Her compromise simply does not approach the very peculiarity of the question itself.
 Must we value the object of our study?

-To understand the peculiarity that question, try asking: Does an anthropologist observing cock fighting, condone animal cruelty?
+To understand the peculiarity of the question, try asking: Does an anthropologist observing cock fighting, condone animal cruelty?
 Does a historian writing about war, sanction violence?
 Does a philosopher working on the problem of other minds, love solipsism?
 In each case, synonyms for value-making--loving, sanctioning, condoning--appear out of place, incongruent with the inquiry at hand.
 Something is rotten in the very formulation of the question.
-To put it
-differently: Must we study *only* what we value?
+To put it differently: Must we study *only* what we value?
 I cannot think of a way to defend the answer to the affirmative.
-A zoology that singularly insists on the study of beautiful animals is itself a strange creature.[^ln12-zoo] A more radical compromise compels us to seek value in the importance of the inquiry
-itself: in the quality of the questions raised, and in the relevance of the answers given.
+A zoology that singularly insists on the study of beautiful animals is itself a strange creature.[^ln12-zoo] A more radical compromise compels us to seek value in the importance of the inquiry itself: in the quality of the questions raised, and in the relevance of the answers given.
 If literary reading of a certain kind has the power ascribed to it by the NEA report (increased civic participation, etc.), literary humanities need not concern itself with the protection of the literary.
-The survival of the field (and not of literature itself) depends on the freedom of its cadres to pursue the literary function everywhere, indiscriminately, even in the discarded textual detritus of human activity, however quotidian.
-A conception of a more neutral, broad literary domain can include and preserve all existing forms of textuality.
+The survival of the field depends on the freedom of its cadres to pursue the literary function everywhere, indiscriminately, even in the discarded textual detritus of human activity, however quotidian.
+A conception of a more neutral, broad literary domain can include and preserve all extant forms of textuality.

 [^ln12-zoo]: There are several studies that explore the effect of perceived